Matt-DESTROYER/CDN/JS/2DGameEngine/README.md

 `y`: The `y` position for the `GameObject`.
 `polymesh`: The mesh used to render the `GameObject`, and if `collides` is set to true, for collisions.
 `colour`: The colour the `GameObject` is rendered in.
-`start`: A special function called when the scene first loads.
-`update`: A special function called every frame.
 `collides`: Whether or not the `GameObject` collides with other objects.
-`oncollision`: A function called everytime the `GameObject` collides (if the `GameObject` collides).
-`onclick`: A function called everytime the `GameObject` is clicked.

 ```js
 new Scene(gameObjects, camera);